SharePoint/sp-dev-docs/docs/apis/rest/working-with-lists-and-list-items-with-rest.md

+---
+title: Working with lists and list items with REST ms.date: 09/25/2017 ms.prod: sharepoint
+---

 # Working with lists and list items with REST
 Learn how to perform basic create, read, update, and delete (CRUD) operations on lists and list items with the SharePoint REST interface.